Higher Extensions of Lie Algebroids: Introduction

+Recently, representations up to homotopy have been widely studied from various aspects.
+For example, they are studied from the aspect of equivariant cohomology in \cite{abad-crainic:rep-gpd}, deformation theory in \cite{abad-schaetz:deform}, integration theory in \cite{abad-schaetz:integration-rep-homotopy}, VB-algebroids and VB-groupoids in \cite{Jotz, mehtab}, double Lie algebroids in \cite{GJMM}, Lie algebroid modules and modular classes in \cite{Meh, Meh2}, $L_\infty$-algebra actions in \cite{MZ}, and degree 2 Poisson N-manifolds and Poisson Lie 2-algebroids in \cite{Jot}.

-Finally, we realized that our confusion comes from the fact that there are two different ways to view NQ manifolds.
-The concept of N-manifold was introduced by \v{S}evera in \cite{s:funny} and appeared informally even earlier in his letter to Weinstein \cite{SWLett}.
-They are non-negatively graded manifolds (``N'' stands for non-negative).
-Then an NQ-manifold is a non-negatively graded manifold $\huaM$ together with a degree $1$ vector field $Q$ satisfying $[Q,Q]=0$.
-A degree 1 NQ-manifold is a {\em Lie algebroid}.
-We recall the procedure: a degree 1 non-negative graded manifold can be modeled by a vector bundle with shifted degree $A[1]\to M$.
+To talk about higher extensions of a Lie algebroid, we first bring the concept of a split Lie $n$-algebroid onto the surface (Definition \ref{def:n-algd}).
+It is then further specially studied in the work of \cite{BP,Jot}.
+Some concepts, such as Courant algebroids, can be described using the language of differential geometry as in \cite{lwx}.
+However, the description of them via NQ manifolds better reflects their nature, though that perspective often involves calculations in local coordinates.
+Split Lie $n$-algebroids which we introduce represent a middle way, which allows us to study NQ manifolds within the framework of differential geometry.
+An NQ-manifold is a non-negatively graded manifold $\huaM$ together with a degree $1$ vector field $Q$ satisfying $[Q,Q]=0$.
+A degree 1 NQ-manifold is a Lie algebroid.
+In fact, a degree 1 non-negatively graded manifold can be modeled by a vector bundle with shifted degree $A[1]\to M$.
 The function ring of $A[1]$ is the graded algebra